mreichhoff/HanziGraph/README.md

 HanziGraph is a Chinese/English dictionary and study tool for Chinese language learners.
 It represents the Chinese language as [a graph](https://en.wikipedia.org/wiki/Graph_theory), in which individual characters are the [nodes](https://en.wikipedia.org/wiki/Vertex_(graph_theory)), and the [edges](https://en.wikipedia.org/wiki/Glossary_of_graph_theory#edge) are words.
 As a concrete example, `确` and `定` would each represent a node, and `确定` would be the edge that connects them.

+Looking for **Japanese**?
+See `/data/japanese` and the slightly modified web code on [the JapaneseGraph branch](https://github.com/mreichhoff/HanziGraph/tree/JapaneseGraph).

 ### Demo